What are the responsibilities and job description for the Supervising Support Care Assistant - SEMORS - SIKESTON position at State of Missouri?

 - As part of a treatment team, observing behavior and participating in habilitation programs

-- Schedule training for Support Care staff; aware of vacant positions; assists instruction and orienting new Support Care staff.
+- Schedule training for Support Care staff.

 - Accountable for administering medications and other prescribed treatment such as taking vital signs, assisting with care plan activities, etc.